MohamedHashish42/Design_Patterns/README.md

 2. Simple console application contains an example for each pattern derived from a this category

-## First, Creational Design Pattern :
+## First: Creational Design Pattern

 1. Factory Design Pattern
 2. Factory Method Design Pattern